humdrum-tools/humdrum-documentation/guide/ch12/index.md

 yanks the first four and last four segments in the file `faure`, where segments begin with an open brace ({) and end with a closed brace (}).
-In the `**kern` representation, this would extract the first four and last four phrases in the file.
+In the <span class="rep">kern</span> representation, this would extract the first four and last four phrases in the file.